-Mr. Feller has been married to his wife Melissa since 2002 and together they have four beautiful daughters (three at home and one in heaven):,Chloe Faith, Celeste Hope, Cecelia Love, and Caroline Grace.
-When not working or studying for school he enjoys spending time with his family playing games, hiking, or playing with one of their dogs.
+Dr. Feller has been married to his wife Melissa since 2002, and together they have four beautiful daughters (three at home and one in heaven): Chloe Faith, Celeste Hope, Cecelia Love, and Caroline Grace.
+When not working he enjoys spending time with his family playing games, hiking, playing with their dog, riding his bike, reading, and (when time and money permit) skiing.
 Some day he hopes to enjoy a world cruise.

 You can see Dr. Feller’s LinkedIn profile by clicking here.